xXleowXx/gitlab-charts/doc/charts/gitlab/webservice/index.md

 will have a Deployment, Service, HorizontalPodAutoscaler, PodDisruptionBudget, and optional Ingress created with `RELEASE-webservice-default`.

-Any property not provided will inherit from the defaults of the larger chart.
+Any property not provided will inherit from the `gitlab-webservice` chart defaults.

 ```yaml
 deployments: